-We may use 'cookies' to making your viewing of the Coffee-Direct.co.uk experience easier, but, it really wouldn't be decent or moral for us to share information with any outside party or advertiser that would invade your right to anonymity.
-So, although we may provide information to our advertisers, about the general preferences and popularity of certain shopping categories within our website, information is really used for demographic purposes; we'd never share your name or email address with any outside party to ensure your integrity.
-The information, such as IP address for demographic purposes will be used to help Coffee-Direct.co.uk ensure that its services are best designed to meet the customers' changing needs.
+We may use 'cookies' to improve your Coffee-Direct.co.uk experience, but, it really wouldn't be decent or moral for us to share information with any outside party or advertiser that would invade your right to anonymity.
+So, although we may provide information to our advertisers, about the general preferences and popularity of certain shopping categories within our website, information is really used for demographic purposes; we'd never share your name or email address with any outside party to protect your privacy.
+The information, such as IP address for demographic purposes, will be used to help Coffee-Direct.co.uk ensure that its services are best designed to meet the customers' changing needs.

 Coffee-Direct.co.uk does not send unsolicited or "spam" e-mail.
 Coffee-Direct.co.uk uses e-mail addresses collected for a number of opted-in e-mail alerts and opted-in newsletters, which are used to communicate new information, special offers and new products to our suppliers and customers.
 All customers are given the opportunity to unsubscribe at any time.

 Coffee-Direct.co.uk does not sell or rent its e-mail lists to third parties.
 It is against Coffee-Direct.co.uk's policy to provide any customer information to any third party without the customer's prior permission.

 The data controller is Red Spider Direct Limited (referred to in this policy as “we” or “us”).

 We believe in complete transparency when it comes to how we use any personal data you provide us, so we’ve created this privacy and cookies policy to:

 - set out the types of personal data that we collect

 - explain how and why we collect and use your personal data

 - explain when and why we will share personal data within the Red Spider Group and with other organisations; and